bvaughn/react-virtualized/docs/InfiniteLoader.md

 | rowCount | Number | ✓ | Number of rows in list; can be arbitrary high number if actual number is unknown. |
 | threshold | Number |  | Threshold at which to pre-fetch data.
 A threshold X means that data will start loading when a user scrolls within X rows.
 Defaults to `15`. |

+### Public Methods

+##### resetLoadMoreRowsCache
+Reset any cached data about already-loaded rows.
+This method should be called if any/all loaded data needs to be refetched (eg a filtered list where the search criteria changes).

 ### Children function

 The child function is passed the following named parameters: